As the UK's top tourist destination, York is a very popular place indeed, attracting visitors from all over the world, all year round.

 If you're making a trip here, you'll be pleased to know there are lots of travel options for getting into and around the city.
 To plan your travel route to York from anywhere in the UK, and for help getting around York while you're here, see our Journey Planner.

-The city centre is full of tourist attractions, the most well known of which is England's largest cathedral, York Minster.
+Exploring York by foot is made easy by the compact nature of the city, with its pedestrianised central area.
+A walk along the Mediæval city walls is an opportunity not to be missed.
+The city centre is full of tourist attractions, including England's largest cathedral, York Minster.
 Sightseeing buses are popular with tourists and there are frequent stops at places of interest.
 A trip in a boat along the river towards Bishopthorpe Palace is also highly recommended.
-Exploring York by foot is made incredibly easy by the compact nature of the city and a pedestrianised city centre, whilst a walk along the Mediaeval city walls is an opportunity not to be missed.
 For more information on attractions and places to visit, see the Visit York website.

-Due to its popularity, York's car parks are often full to capacity at peak times, but driving into the city centre isn't your only option.
-York's excellent Park & Ride service operates from five sites around the edges of the city.
-You can park for FREE and travel into the city centre on fast, frequent bus services.
+Due to its popularity, York's city centre car parks are often full to capacity at peak times and driving into the city isn't recommended.
+York's excellent Park & Ride service provides a stress-free alternative.
+Operating from six sites close to the city's outer ring road, you can park for free and then travel into the city centre on fast, frequent bus services.

 York also has an extensive bus network.
 To make the most of your trip why not purchase an All York ticket?
 This offers unlimited travel on any bus in the York area.
 York's premier shopping destinations can all be reached by bus or Park & Ride services.
 And if you're visiting friends and family outside the city centre, there are numerous frequent bus routes that depart from York's city centre interchanges.